About travel ...

 you could possibly need for the coming 10 years!".

-others benefit from your example.
+and let others benefit from your example.

 Special thanks to Patrik Fältström, Dave Crocker,

 Michael Mealling, Håkan Madsen, Ed Lewis, Kurtis Lindqvist,